lekrsu/shfw-walkthrough/README.md

    - Enable field weakening for sport mode.
    - Configure as follows: 20 km/h, 0A, 1300.

-3. Max speed on this could be 40 km/h.

 #### [Xiaomi Essential, Lite, 1S, 3](#xiaomi-essential-lite-1s-3)

 For Xiaomi Essential, Lite, 1S, and 3 models, use these configurations: